 Overview

 Human Chorionic Gonadotropin (HCG) is a heterodimeric glycoprotein hormone, produced natively by placental syncytiotrophoblast cells during pregnancy.
 The structural make-up is a 92-residue alpha-subunit (shared across FSH, LH, and TSH) non-covalently associated with a 145-residue HCG-specific beta-subunit; both subunits carry extensive glycosylation.
 Functionally, the molecule mimics LH activity at the LH/HCG receptor and carries prescription-drug approval across three clinical indications: ovulation induction, hypogonadotropic hypogonadism in males, and paediatric cryptorchidism.
-Bulk material is sourced through one of two routes, purification from pregnancy urine (the historical method) or recombinant cell-culture expression, and the two sources diverge in glycosylation pattern, requiring source-specific identity confirmation at the receiving QA step.
+Active material is sourced through one of two routes, purification from pregnancy urine (the historical method) or recombinant cell-culture expression, and the two sources diverge in glycosylation pattern, requiring source-specific identity confirmation at the receiving QA step.
 For compounding pharmacy and distributor buyers, Vialdyne distributes HCG only to qualified buyers carrying appropriate import and dispensing licensing in the destination jurisdiction; every order routes through upfront compliance review before lot reservation.
 Eight catalogue fills span both IU-based presentations (1000-10000 IU range) and mass-based presentations (1-10 mg range) to accommodate the dual dosing conventions used across clinical and research workflows.
 The release packet leans on biological activity (IU per mg, determined by bioassay) rather than chromatographic purity alone, this is essential because heterodimer integrity and glycosylation pattern jointly affect potency in ways that RP-HPLC purity simply cannot capture.

 Custom-blend buyers are almost always OEM clients building a branded product around a specific ratio of two or more peptides.
 The development workflow is collaborative: ratio target, analytical method to verify it, stability protocol in the chosen carrier, and packaging selection are all defined in the OEM brief before the first commercial run.
 Sample-stage volumes are usually 5-10 g of finished blend; commercial MOQ depends on the components.